neilobremski/doofus/README.md

 The Doofus docker image is built based on Ubuntu 24.04 with the following pre-installed:

-- Firefox Web Browser (installed via Mozillateam PPA to avoid snap in containers)
+- Firefox Web Browser (installed via Mozillateam PPA to avoid snap in containers, available in Applications menu)
 - FFMPEG: continually recording the desktop
 - xdotool: automating mouse and keyboard interaction
 - xvfb: X Windows virtual frame buffer display